ratibor78/srvstatus/README.md

 ## Status of SysteD services for Telegraf+InfluxDB

-  Main goal for this short script is checking list of SystemD services and sending this services status with UPtime for building some Grafana dashboards.
+  Main goal of this short script is checking list of given SystemD services and sending this services status with UP/DOWN time in to InfluxDB and Grafana dashboards.

-  The script is written on python and I tried to use standart lib's so it's must be ok with most Python versions and systems.
+  The script is written on python and I tried to use standard lib's as much as possible, but you still need a pip install.

-  The script returns a Json format with services status information.
+  This script returns a Json format with services status coded by digits:

+  active = 1
+  reloading = 2
+  inactive = 3
+  failed  = 4
+  activating = 5
+  deactivating = 6

+  so you need to convert it back to string in Grafana.

+  Actualy the last Telegraf version accepts the string values in json format, but if you want to use Grafana alerting you need some digits to put it on alert graphs.

+  Also script provide a service name and time recent service status in seconds, so you can use it to build UP/DOWN time in Grafana dashboards.

-## Install
+## Installation

   **pip install requirements.txt**